looker/block-bqml-arima/README.md

 #### <font size=5>4c. arima_training_data.view </font><font color='red'> (OPTIONAL)
 As part of the create ARIMA model workflow, the user is required to include the `Select a Time Field` parameter and pick the field that uniquely identifies each point of the time series to be forecast.
 By default the list of suggested fields comes from all the columns defined in the `input_data.view` and cannot be filtered to include only dates and times (as data types cannot be determined).
 If the list of columns in the input_data view is large, the user may have difficulty finding the time series field.

-While the parameter suggestions work as is and do not require any modification, you may elect to enhance the user experience with a standard list of choices for the time series field (e.g., list only date, month, hour).
+While the parameter suggestions work as is and do not require any modification, you may elect to improve the user experience with a standard list of choices for the time series field (e.g., list only date, month, hour).
 Or you could specify a default field which matches the `input_data` primary key and hide the parameter, thereby eliminating this step from the user's workflow.
 If you would like to modify the `Select a Time Field` parameter, follow these steps.

 | steps | example |
 | -- | -- |